miha-stopar/crypto-notes/algebraic_geometry.md

-Again, these are notes and sketches, not exact definitions and proofs (well, it turns out I am mostly copy-pasting as there is little you can omit).
+Again, these are notes and sketches, not exact definitions and proofs (well, for this particular topic it turned out I mostly do copy-pasting of the crucial definitions and theorems as there is little you can omit or shorten).
 My goal is to acquire some knowledge about math behind ECC and pairing-based cryptography.
-I started with [2], then went to [1] to get algebraic geometry basics needed for [2], but then again I switched to [4] which has a broader introduction into algebraic geometry than [2].
+I started with [2], then went to [1] to get algebraic geometry basics needed for [2], but then again I switched to [4] and [5] where a broader introduction into algebraic geometry is given (than in [2]).
 I plan to go back to [2] once I finish A part of [4].

 Note: An algebraic closure of K will be here denoted as K~ instead of the usual K with a line over it.